-campus unit(s).
-It is possible that the conduct noted in the investigation report may require a Faculty Code of Conduct investigation by and ad hoc committee under the Faculty Misconduct Investigation Procedure.
+The Vice Provost of Academic Affairs shall be provided with the Title IX/OPHD investigation report, and shall ensure that the conduct is reviewed and/or investigated by the appropriate campus unit(s).
+It is possible that the conduct noted in the investigation report, which did not implicate the SVSH or Nondiscrimination Policies, may require a Faculty Code of Conduct investigation by an ad hoc committee under the Faculty Misconduct Investigation Procedure.